Are you planning a visit to London in 2022 to research your family history?

 CHARGES - Paypal payments accepted

-Pre-visit initial assessment of a piece of research you would
+Pre-visit initial assessment of one piece of research you would

 like me to undertake before you arrive: FREE